 What is the Madrid System?

-The Madrid System is a convenient and cost-effective system to facilitate registration and management of trademark within the member states of Madrid Union globally.
+The Madrid System is a convenient and cost-effective system to facilitate the registration and management of trademarks within the member states of the Madrid Union globally.
 It is administered by the World Intellectual Property Organisation (“WIPO”) in Geneva, Switzerland.
 With a single application in one language and paying one set of fees, you may extend the protection of your trademark in multiple jurisdictions.

 There are 3 key stages for an international application of a trademark using the Madrid System.